-Therefore, you should standardize the way each team works and visualize the process in a way that everybody understands.
+Therefore, you should standardize how each team works and visualize the process so that everybody understands it.
 A simple way to do so is to map every step of your workflow on a digital Kanban board and agree with your employees to place every task they are processing there.

 The last S is where most teams fail.
-In order to sustain the improvements you’ve made in the previous 4 steps, your team needs to understand and agree to commit to them.
+To sustain the improvements you’ve made in the previous 4 steps, your team needs to understand and agree to commit to them.

-Lean management relies heavily on shared leadership so be sure to listen to your employees and give them the liberty to suggest changes in order to achieve continuous improvement.
+Lean management relies heavily on shared leadership, so be sure to listen to your employees and give them the liberty to suggest changes to achieve continuous improvement.

 Establish feedback loops and encourage your team to look for ways to improve your process further.